 How to travel from Bristol to Wales

 Most trains to Wales depart from Bristol Temple Meads station, running direct to Cardiff, Swansea and Newport on the South Wales Main Line.
 You can also travel to Wales from Bristol Parkway, a smaller station in the northern suburbs of the city, which usually makes for shorter journey times.
 Services are run by Great Western Railway and CrossCountry.
+Read our guide to South Wales trains for more information on the South Wales Main Line.

 It suffices to say that it’s much easier to travel from Bristol to South Wales than areas in North Wales (sorry, Snowdonia fans)!
 The train from Bristol runs along the south coast, passing through Newport, Cardiff, Bridgend and Swansea.
 Journey times on direct services vary between 38 minutes and just under two hours: